ShahriarKh/strapi-admin-tailwind-theme/README.md

 6. Rebuild admin panel.
 7. Enjoy!

 # 🖌 Customization
 This extension replaces [Strapi Design System colors](https://design-system-git-main-strapijs.vercel.app/?path=/story/design-system-components-theme--dark-colors) with [Tailwind colors](https://tailwindcss.com/docs/customizing-colors).

 Inside `theme.js` you'll see a bunch of colors plus some functions.
 At the end of the file, there are two exported objects: `darkTheme` and `lightTheme`.
-Each object containts other objects (say "color sets") that replace colors of different parts of strapi colors; for example, `darkWarning` will replace all `warning` colors in dark mode and `lightSuccess` will replace all `success` colors in light mode.
+Each object contains other objects (say "color sets") that replace colors of different parts of strapi colors; for example, `darkWarning` will replace all `warning` colors in dark mode and `lightSuccess` will replace all `success` colors in light mode.
 But how are these defined at the first place?

 Every color set can be defined with the following syntax: